jasonwalsh/awesome-dapps/readme.md

 ## Developer Tools

-- [Superblocks Studio](https://github.com/SuperblocksHQ/studio) - Superblocks studio is the first open source IDE fully developed for DApp developers.
-Studio helps you code, build, test and deploy your smart contracts
+- [Superblocks Lab](https://superblocks.com/lab/) - Web IDE.
+Built in browser blochain VM, Metamask integration (one click deployments to Testnet/Mainnet), transaction logger and live code your WebApp among many other features.
 - [Embark](https://github.com/iurimatias/embark-framework) - Embark is a framework that allows you to easily develop and deploy Decentralized Applications
 - [ethereumjs/testrpc](https://github.com/ethereumjs/testrpc) - A Node.js based Ethereum client for testing and development.
 It uses ethereumjs to simulate full client behavior and make developing Ethereum applications much faster.